Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets

 The above definition of compactness has a dual notion which is known as overtness and topologically corresponds to the lower Vietoris topology \cite{vietoris1922bereiche}. \begin{defi}[\coqref{overt}{/formalization/Hyperspace/Subsets.v}{383}] A classical subset $V :\subseteq X$ is defined to be \emph{overt} if

 and the type of overt subsets is defined by

-\end{defi} Thus computationally, we can effectively verify if an open set touches it, or equivalently we can semi-decide $\csome{x \in A} P\ x $ for a semi-decidable property $P$.
-Overtness does usually not appear in classical mathematics, as any function defined in the above way is continuous, i.e.\ classically every set is overt.
+\end{defi} Thus computationally, we can effectively verify if an open set intersects the set, or equivalently we can semi-decide $\csome{x \in A} P\ x $ for a semi-decidable property $P$.
+Overtness usually does not appear in classical mathematics, as any function defined in the above way is continuous, i.e.\ classically every set is overt.
 However, once computability is required, the notion becomes non-trivial and it has numerous applications in computable analysis and constructive mathematics \cite{Pauly2016OnTT,TaylorP:fofct,escardo2004synthetic,DBLP:journals/jla/CoquandS10}.

-Similarly to compactness we can show some basic facts about overt sets. \begin{lem}[\coqref{overt\_countable\_union}{/formalization/Hyperspace/Subsets.v}{409}, \coqref{overt\_open\_intersection}{/formalization/Hyperspace/Subsets.v}{424}, \coqref{singleton\_overt}{/formalization/Hyperspace/Subsets.v}{385}] \begin{enumerate} \item Given $V : \dN \to \sovert\ X$ a countable family of overt subsets, the countable union $\bigcup V$ is also an overt subset. \item Let $V :\subseteq X$ be overt and $U :\subseteq X$ open, then their intersection $V \cap U$ is overt. \item For any $x : X$, the singleton set $\{x\}$ is overt. \end{enumerate} \end{lem} As equality on represented spaces is only semi-decidable for discrete spaces \cite[Theorem 8.2]{Pauly2016OnTT}, the following lemma shows that for most spaces we consider the intersection of overt sets is not overt in general. \begin{lem}[\coqref{overt\_intersection\_eq\_semidec}{/formalization/Hyperspace/Subsets.v}{438}] For a type $X$, assume that for all overt sets $V_1, V_2 : \sovert\ X$, their intersection $V_1\cap V_2$ is overt.
+Similarly to compactness we can show some basic facts about overt sets. \begin{lem}[\coqref{overt\_countable\_union}{/formalization/Hyperspace/Subsets.v}{409}, \coqref{overt\_open\_intersection}{/formalization/Hyperspace/Subsets.v}{424}, \coqref{singleton\_overt}{/formalization/Hyperspace/Subsets.v}{385}] \begin{enumerate} \item Given a countable family $V : \dN \to \sovert\ X$ of overt subsets, the countable union $\bigcup V$ is also an overt subset. \item Let $V :\subseteq X$ be overt and $U :\subseteq X$ open, then their intersection $V \cap U$ is overt. \item For any $x : X$, the singleton set $\{x\}$ is overt. \end{enumerate} \end{lem} As equality on represented spaces is only semi-decidable for discrete spaces \cite[Theorem 8.2]{Pauly2016OnTT}, the following lemma shows that for most spaces we consider the intersection of overt sets is not overt in general. \begin{lem}[\coqref{overt\_intersection\_eq\_semidec}{/formalization/Hyperspace/Subsets.v}{438}] For a type $X$, assume that for all overt sets $V_1, V_2 : \sovert\ X$, their intersection $V_1\cap V_2$ is overt.
 Then equality on $X$ is semi-decidable.
 Formally,

 \end{lem} The lemma emphasizes again that one should not consider the notions defined in this section as properties of the point sets: Both $\emptyset$ and singletons $\{x\} :\subseteq X$ are overt, and the set $\{x\} \cap \{y\}$ obviously coincides with one of them.
 However, overtness would provide us with a decision procedure to decide which of the cases we are in, which is not computable in general.